What is the League of Independent Learners?

 Mixed age is tricky balance of ratios, personalities, settings, educators and activities and needs to be done not just well but perfectly in order to keep younger ones from getting hurt physically or emotionally and older ones from getting bored.
 We also think there’s value in having a set of peers close in age.
 Homeschoolers have plenty of time outside of our classes to mix it up.
 We prefer to group our children into 2 -3 year age ranges.
 That’s enough of a mix for us.

 Our reasoning is twofold:

 One of the elements of school our homeschooled kids can miss out on is repetition.
 We have found there is not enough reinforcement by attending a class once a week, particularly with the foundational academic skills we are focusing on.

-Another element we found our homeschooled kids were lacking was the ability to make those ‘school-like’ connections with other kids.
+Another element we found our homeschooled kids were lacking was the ability to have that ‘school-like’ bonding with other kids.
 We were unsatisfied having to micromanage their social lives and we found they weren’t making strong enough connections with kids they only saw once a week.
-We wanted them to have a place where they could have their own world with their peers, away from parents and younger siblings.
+We wanted them to have a place where they could have their own world with their peers, away from home and parents.
 We wanted them to see each other on a regular basis and for longer periods of time.

 Is there homework?

 We offer the option of take-home work for families that want it.
 Sometimes parents appreciate having an external motivation to get kids to do some schoolwork.
 We can provide that.
 Some parents want their days out-of-class to be free of schoolwork.
 We can provide that too.
 Take-home work is never something that needs to be done for the next class, it is optional take-home reinforcement.